 As I look through boxes of decorations I am discovering all the crafts I worked on in the past.

-I find myself remembering particular years when I was busily painting in my craft room much the way I am now, and I wonder how I ever found the time for my hobbies when I was working and had children at home.
+I find myself remembering particular years when I was busily painting in my craft room much the way I am now, and I wonder how I ever found the time for my hobbies when I was working and raising my family.

-And yet, I have ample proof that I painted even back then.
+And yet, I have ample proof that I painted and made crafty things even back then.

 Since the children were young at the time, (most projects except for the skates in this post are from the 1990s) I painted lots of Santas.

-After the 1990s life and work got in the way of my crafts.
-I turned to pencil work instead.
+After the 1990s, life and work got in the way of my crafts.
+Pencil art was easier to start and didn’t require a huge clean up so I turned to painting a few dogs now and then.

-Items were made many times over and then given away or sold in a craft shop on the outskirts of the city.
+Some items were made in batches and then given away or sold in a craft shop on the outskirts of the city.

-The lace angels below are in the front hall in my house for Christmas although they are usually on display all year long on my piano.
+The lace angels below are in the front hall in my house for Christmas although they are usually on display somewhere in my house all year long.

-Many friends and family received one of these as a gift at Christmas some years ago.
-I have seen them on display in china cabinets, on my aunt's piano, on a hutch in a dining room, and probably in other places too that are not coming to mind at the moment.
+Many friends and family received one of these lace angels as a gift at Christmas some years ago.
+I still see them on display in china cabinets, on my aunt’s piano, on a hutch in a dining room.
+I guess this was a handmade gift that was truly very much appreciated.

-Long ago, I even had a workshop in my home and we all made these angels together.
-Very good memories!
+Many years ago, I even had a workshop in my home and friends and work colleagues made these angels with me one evening.
+Those are great memories.

 The folk art angel below is displayed this year in my kitchen.